Arc’teryx Beta SL Hybrid

 What We Don’t

-- Like most Arc’teryx pieces, the Beta SL Hybrid doesn’t come cheap at nearly $400.
+- Like most Arc’teryx pieces, the Beta SL Hybrid doesn’t come cheap at over $400.

 - No internal pocket for stowing valuables.